A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Results and analysis

 Figure ~\ref{mst} shows the minimum spanning tree for clusters associated with \iras{}.
 Five clusters containing between 2 and 11 members, and a total of 26 YSO candidates, are identified (see also Table 1).
 Eight sources are not associated with any of the clusters.
-Noteworthy, three clusters at $\sim2.2$ kpc and one cluster at $\sim5.6$ kpc cover the area of a single cluster identified in \cite{Winston2019} using the Density-Based Spatial Clustering and Application with Noise \citep[DBSCAN, ][]{ester1996}, see Section \ref{sec:algo}.
+We note that there are three clusters at $\sim2.2$ kpc and one cluster at $\sim5.6$ kpc covering the area of a single cluster identified in \cite{Winston2019}, using the Density-Based Spatial Clustering and Application with Noise \citep[DBSCAN, ][]{ester1996}, see Section \ref{sec:algo}.
 In their analysis, no distance information were available, causing the line-of-sight confusion (see Fig. \ref{mst}).

-\citet{fischer16} note that clusters with less than five members should be discounted as unrealistic chains and may be produced by the single-linkage method.
-Accordingly, we would have two fully reliable clusters corresponding to two distance regimes with 4 and 8 members.
-Yet, there are clearly two separate clusters at 5.6 kpc in the considered region (Figure 1), corresponding to \iras{} in N-W and IRAS 22159+5948 in S-E. These two clusters are likely physically linked, but nevertheless we will keep them separate in our identification.
+\citet{fischer16} note that clusters with fewer than five members should be discounted as unrealistic chains and may be produced by the single-linkage method.
+Accordingly, we would have two fully reliable clusters corresponding to two distance regimes with four and with eight members.
+Yet, there are clearly two separate clusters at 5.6 kpc in the considered region (Figure 1), corresponding to \iras{} in N-W and IRAS 22159+5948 in S-E. These two clusters are likely physically linked, but nevertheless, we chose to keep them separate in our identification.